Slavery in the 21st century: Forced marriage and child marriage

-Mainly driven by the culture in certain regions, early or forced marriage is a form of slavery that affects millions of women and girls all over the world.
+Early or forced marriage is a form of slavery that affects millions of women and girls all over the world.
 When families cannot support their children, the daughters are often married off to the males of wealthier, more powerful families.
 These men are often significantly older than the girls.
 The females are forced into lives whose main purpose is to serve their husbands.
 This often fosters an environment for physical, verbal and sexual abuse.

+The regions most affected by this problematic are usually those ruled by patriarchal systems with strict social norms, and countries with high poverty rates since marriage is seen as an efficient way to gain financial security for the girls and their families.

 Forced marriages also happen in developed nations.
 In the United Kingdom there were 3,546 reports to the police of forced marriage over three years from 2014 to 2016.

 In the United States over 200,000 minors were legally married from 2002 to 2017, with the youngest being only 10 years old.
 Most were married to adults.
 Currently 48 US states, as well as D.C. and Puerto Rico, allow marriage of minors as long as there is judicial consent, parental consent or if the minor is pregnant.
 In 2017–2018, several states began passing laws to either restrict child marriage or ban it altogether.

 Bride-buying is the act of purchasing a bride as property, in a similar manner to chattel slavery.
 It can also be related to human trafficking.

 Child labor

-Children comprise about 26% of the slaves today.
+Children comprise about 12% of the slaves as of 2022 estimates.
 Although children can legally engage in certain forms of work, children can also be found in slavery or slavery-like situations; although child labor isn't considered slavery, it inevitably hinders their education.
 Forced begging is a common way that children are forced to participate in labor without their consent.
 Most are domestic workers or work in cocoa, cotton or fishing industries.
 Many are trafficked and sexually exploited.
 Forced child labor is the dominant form of slavery in Haiti.

 In war-torn countries, children have been kidnapped and sold to political parties to use as child soldiers.
 Child soldiers are children who may be trafficked from their homes and forced or coerced by armed forces.
 The armed forces could be government armed forces, paramilitary organizations, or rebel groups.
 While in these groups the children may be forced to work as cooks, guards, servants or spies.
 It is common for both boys and girls to be sexually abused while in these groups.

 Situations where young people work in unpaid internships have been likened to modern slavery.